jfgiraud/jlinenoise/README.md

 $ hello man
 ```

 The arrow keys (↑ ↓ → ←) are working...
+See the cursor below.

 ![jlinenoise](https://github.com/jfgiraud/jlinenoise/assets/505040/42c6b923-50a9-4591-9145-7cb9bfa3317b)